Clemapfel/jluna/docs/manual.md

 bool operator!=(const Type& other) const;
 ```

 This ordering becomes relevant when talking about `TypeVar`s.
 TypeVars can be thought of as a sub-graph of the type-graph that has an upper and lower bound.
-An unrestricted types upper bound is `Any` while it's lower bound is `Union{}`.
+An unrestricted types upper bound is `Any`, while its lower bound is `Union{}`.
 A declaration like `T where {T <: Integer}` restricts the upper bound to `Integer`, though any type that is "lower" along the sub-graph originating at `Integer` can still bind to `T`.
 This is important to keep in mind.

 ### Type Info